 30 Feet 1997 Elco Electric Launch

 30' Electric Launch with full length canopy.
 Fiberglass hull with VC17 bottom paint.
 Varnished teak decks.
 New 200 amp-hr Lifeline batteries (8) installed August 2015 with new charging system.
 Pacific blue topsides and canopy.
 Canopy new in 2015.
 Boat always covered when not in use and stored inside during fall, winter and spring.
-Oak combing, mahogany interior.
+Oak coaming, mahogany interior.
 Wicker chairs.
 Tropic aluminum tandem trailer.
 Excellent condition

 55' Feet 1912 Elco Launch

 This elegant piece of nautical history was originally purchased by Adolphus Busch (of Anheiser Busch) in 1912.
 The boat was originally electric but was converted to gas in the 60's.
 For her 100th birthday the owner (still in the busch family) converted her back to electric as she was originally meant to be.
 This boat needs nothing except a new captain. this has been a fresh water boat it's whole life and has spent the past 2 decades on Otsego lake in Cooperstown NY> The boat is currently in the water and is used and enjoyed every summer.
 She swells up tight and is kept in the water during the summer months.
 There is a 2019 survey available to look at for interested buyers.
 Canopy top, seats, varnish....etc etc....all in top condition.
 Must see this boat.
 Owner is willing to show the boat.